-- The SD card has initialized for the first time: "Once initialized, this SD card can only be used for navigation in this vehicle." - The SD card is not working properly: "SD card is not functioning properly.
-(Error Code)." - The SD card is not paired with the existing system: "This SD card is not valid in this vehicle for navigation.
+- The SD card is not paired with the existing system: "This SD card is not valid in this vehicle for navigation.
 See Owner's Manual for more detail or visit your dealer.
 (Error Code)." - The SD card has been removed from the slot: "SD card has been removed.
 (Error Code)."